gcallah/work/chaps/bacon.md

 depicts a world over which men have the right to rule but which nevertheless resists their best efforts.
-His novel scientific method is therefore presented as the means whereby God's original plan for creation can be restored and men can rest from their labour.
+His novel scientific method is therefore presented as the means whereby God's original plan for creation can be restored and men can rest from their labor.
 Adam and Eve's sinful desire for moral knowledge drastically -- and tragically -- increased the amount of work required to conquer nature; Bacon's charitable desire for scientific knowledge can reduce the burden of work and allow the human race to enter into God's promised Sabbath rest.
-That the curse of the fall is the main problem to overcome is borne out by the final sentences of *The New Organon*, which in closing I quote at
+That the curse of the fall is the main problem to be overcome is borne out by the final sentences of *The New Organon*, which in closing I quote at
 length: